kiethuynh0904/react-native-nitro-toast/README.md

 # 🚀 react-native-nitro-toast

 A lightweight, native-powered toast notification library for React Native, built with SwiftUI (iOS) and Jetpack Compose (Android).
-Fast, flexible, and customizable.
+Designed for performance, native feel, and simplicity.

+> ❗ If you need fully customizable layouts using JSX (e.g., image, input, custom buttons), consider using a JavaScript-based solution like [`react-native-toast-message`](https://github.com/calintamas/react-native-toast-message) instead.

 ---